Muthubalajik/Muthubalajik/README.md

 - 👋 Hi, I’m @Muthubalajik
-- 👀 I’m interested in Software Developer
+- 👀 I’m interested in Mern Stack and Blockchain Development
-- 🌱 I’m currently learning C,C++
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me muthubalajikk@gmail.com